gjbex/Fortran-MOOC/docs/iteration_statements.md

-# Iteratoin statements
+# Iteration statements

 All programming languages have iteration statements, and so does Fortran.
-It has two, the do statement intended to execute a block of statements a number of times, and a while statement to exectute a block of statements for as long as a logical expression evaluates to true.
+It has two, the do statement intended to execute a block of statements a number of times, and a while statement to execute a block of statements for as long as a logical expression evaluates to true.

 ## do statement